Student Engineers' Council

 Gino Piamonte '19

 Phillip Venesky '19

 Vice President of External Divison

 The Executive Council is composed of the chairs who head each committee.
-Each Executive Council member gets to lead a group of engineers to perform their committee's role with the goal of improving and developing the Dwight Look College of Engineering.
+Each Executive Council member leads a group of engineers to perform their committee's role with the goal of improving and developing the College of Engineering.